zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 ![LatLongStereo Renderings](images/vray_standalone_LatLongStereo_render.png)

-You can upgrade a regular Vray camera (in this case named RenderCamShape) to a LatLongStereo camera by by pasting the following text in a .vrscene file:
+You can upgrade a regular Vray camera (in this case named RenderCamShape) to a LatLongStereo camera by finding the camera entry in your Vray .vrscene file and pasting the following text in its place:

 	LatLongStereo RenderCamShape {
 	  camera=0;